Do you want to add some color and texture to your house with indoor plants, but don’t have a lot of time to care for them?

 Golden pothos makes one of the best houseplants.

 It is easy to grow, doesn’t demand too much attention, displays a fast growth rate, produces attractive foliage, and isn’t prone to many diseases and pests.

-All parts of the plant contain calcium oxalate crystals, which when comes in contact with the skin causes skin irritation, swelling, and pain.
+All parts of the plant contain calcium oxalate crystals, which when coming in contact with the skin cause skin irritation, swelling, and pain.
 Ingestion of pothos plant will lead to irritation and swelling in the gastrointestinal tract and vomiting.